1234567891011121314151617181920212223gi/skibidi-ai/README.md

 ## Tutorial

-Step 1 : Open CMD and:
+Step 1 : Open CMD in the folder (skibidi-ai) and type:

 ```bash
 npm run dev